Long Put Profits From a Falling Stock

 How do I adjust this strategy when the trade goes against me?
 And how easy or difficult is this strategy to adjust?

 The long put option strategy can be adjusted in various ways, depending on the investor’s risk tolerance and trading experience.
 For example, the investor can close out the position and limit losses, or they can roll the option position to extend the period of the option or adjust the strike price.
-Furthermore, an experienced trader can also liquidate the long put option position and establish a Christmas tree spread with put option strategy or a short guts long guts option strategy to reduce losses.
+Furthermore, an experienced trader can sell a further out of the money put against the existing one, turning the position into a bear put spread, which recovers some premium and keeps the loss defined.
+Be careful with adjustments that involve selling naked options: a short guts, for example, is short an in the money call and an in the money put, so its loss is uncapped on the upside and very large on the downside.
+It is not a way to reduce the risk of a long put.
 Adjusting the strategy is relatively easy as long as the investor has sufficient market knowledge.

 Where does this strategy typically fall in the range of commissions and fees?